YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 After going through the analysis, I found that rideshares may not have been used to deliver 'true' ride-sharing in certain areas during rush hours.
 Overall, increase in ‘true’ ride-sharing may be required to make NYC’s rides more efficient during rush hours since a large disparity from ride-sharing ratios is observed between the areas during rush hours (e.g. Lenox Hill East: 40.04% vs JFK Airport: 11.42%).

-It is noted that ride-sharing ratio cannot be compared fairly across different transportation methods currently due to a lack of information in the datasets of Yellow taxi and Green taxi.
+It is also noted that ride-sharing ratio cannot be compared fairly across different transportation methods currently due to a lack of information in the datasets of Yellow taxi and Green taxi.
 To prepare a fair analysis for a better traffic situation in NYC, it would be helpful to record a ride-share indicator for taxis.